Note: band in image might not be the one playing at this particular event.

 ---|---|

-When | Friday and Saturday nights with lesson from 8-9PM, band 9PM |
+When | Certain weekend nights with band starting at 9:30PM |

 Crowd | Beginner and regular Swing dancers with lots of non Swing dancers around (don't resent them too much - they buy drinks and pay the bills).
 21 and over. |